Treatment for Anxiety in Colorado and New Jersey.

 About Ryan Ramsey MA, LPC

-Ryan holds a Bachelor of Arts in Psychology from Metropolitan State University of Denver and a Master of Arts in Clinical Mental Health Counseling from the University of Northern Colorado.
-He has completed advanced training in Rational Emotive Behavior Therapy (REBT) through the Albert Ellis Institute and is licensed to practice in both Colorado and New Jersey.
+Before Ryan became a therapist, he worked in the corporate world for 15 years in software and for large financial institutions, so he understands the pressures professionals face in work and in life.
+He has earned a Bachelor of Arts in Psychology with honors from the Metropolitan State University of Denver, as well as a Master of Arts in Clinical Mental Health Counseling at the University of Northern Colorado.
+He has completed advanced training and earned post-graduate certificates in Rational Emotive Behavior Therapy at the Albert Ellis Institute in New York City.
+He is licensed to practice and works with clients in both Colorado and New Jersey.